OpenZeppelin/defender-templates/defender/poap/README.md

 ## POAP Minting with Autotask Defender

 This code is a template for creating a POAP (Proof of Attendance Protocol) NFT (ERC20, ERC721, or ERC115) minting application.
 The client must sign a message to prove their ownership of an address.
 The client can provide additional information such as their name, secret code, GPS location, or other unique identifiers in the request for the POAP mint.
 This data can then be used to verify that the requestor is an attendee at a particular event.
-After the request is validated, an POAP NFT can be minted by the Defender Relayer.
+After the request is validated, a POAP NFT can be minted by the Defender Relayer.

 ## POAP NFT Contract Deployment